-A career as a paramedic can be a highly rewarding career, but it's also one that requires significant training, preparation, and responsibility.
+A career as a paramedic can be highly rewarding, but it's also one that requires significant training, preparation, and responsibility.
 In this article, you’ll learn more about the profession, find out how long it will take you to join it, and what you need to do to actually become a paramedic.

-Paramedics and other EMS professionals are critical components of the health care system.
+Paramedics and other EMS professionals are critical to the health care system.
 Below, you’ll find the typical salary you can expect from joining the profession and the job outlook for the field.

 The job outlook for both paramedics and the health care field is positive.